Maratha quota agitation turns violent in Jalna district of Maharashtra, CM appeals for peace | Politics

 The protesters, led by Manoj Jarange, had been staging a hunger strike demanding reservation for the Maratha community at the village since Tuesday.

-Chief Minister Eknath Shinde made an appeal for peace and also announced that a committee will be set up for a high-level probe into the violence.
+While Chief Minister Eknath Shinde made an appeal for peace and announced that a committee will be set up for a high-level probe into the violence, deputy Chief Minister and Home Minister Devendra Fadnavis claimed that the police were forced to use baton-charge due to stone pelting.

 The reservation provided by the state government for the politically dominant Maratha community was quashed by the Supreme Court earlier.